aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-slide/access-slide-in-presentation/_index.md

 All slides in a presentation are arranged numerically based on the slide position starting from 0.
 The first slide is accessible through index 0; the second slide is accessed through index 1; etc.

 The Presentation class, representing a presentation file, exposes all slides as an [ISlideCollection](https://reference.aspose.com/slides/php-java/com.aspose.slides/islidecollection/) collection (collection of [ISlide](https://reference.aspose.com/slides/php-java/com.aspose.slides/islide/) objects).
-This Java code shows you how to access a slide through its index:
+This PHP code shows you how to access a slide through its index:

 ```php
   // Instantiates a Presentation object that represents a presentation file